 Melissa & Doug Scratch Art (Amazon Link)

 The Melissa & Doug Scratch Arts sets are fun and unique from other art sets for kids.
-They get to make something with a variety of color that usually requires a pile of markers or paint and you don’t have to tote all of those art supplies.
-I have found this is very satisfying to kids who just like to scribble and make a beautiful disaster as well.
+They get to make something with a variety of colors that usually requires a pile of markers or paint and you don’t have to tote all of those art supplies.
+I have found this is very satisfying to kids who just like to scribble and make a beautiful disaster.
 It fits well into a backpack and if your child misplaces the wooden stylus, you can use a variety of other items to create your scratch art including an unclicked pen, toothpicks or unsharpened pencil.
-Putting together a small bagging of items that could be used instead of the stylus might lead to more interesting art as well.
+Putting together a small bag of items that could be used instead of the stylus might lead to more interesting art as well.

 Pin Art (Amazon Link)